-To use an alternative method for calculating fitness, all the user has to do is build a new function, respecting the input and output arguments, and set the parameter variable calcfitness with the name of the new function:
+To use an alternative method for calculating fitness, all the user has to do is build a new function, respecting the input and output arguments, and set the parameter calcfitness with the name of the new function:

-'''

 params.calcfitness='new_calcfitness_method';

-'''

-The new function must accept as input arguments the string expression of the individual to measure (vars.pop(i).str), the parameters (vars.params), the data variable (vars.data), the terminals (vars.state.terminals) and the varsvals string (see Sect.
-4.5) containing all the fitness cases in a format ready for assignment; it must output the fitness value of the individual, the vector of values returned by the individual on each fitness case, and if necessary the updated state variable.
-Please see functions regfitness and antfitness for prototypes.
+The new function must accept as input arguments the individual whose fitness is to measure (vars.pop(i)), the parameters (vars.params), the data variable (vars.data), the terminals (vars.state.terminals) and the varsvals or (testvarsvals) string (see Sect.
+4.5) containing all the fitness cases in a format ready for assignment; it must output the individual (containing the measured fitness and the vector of values obtained on each fitness case), and if necessary the updated state variable.
+Please see the available fitness functions for examples on how to build new ones.
 The parameter lowerisbetter should be set accordingly.